keeeal/keeeal.github.io/index.md

 ## Education

-1. PhD in Medical Physics, University of Adelaide: 2017 - Present
+1. PhD in Medical Physics, University of Adelaide: 2017
  - Thesis on the application of machine learning to dosimetry in radiotherapy.
 Developed novel deep learning architectures and data processing pipelines.
 Coursework in radiobiology and medical imaging.
 Founded the Adelaide Artificial Intelligence Club.
 1. Honours in Medical Physics, University of Adelaide: 2016.
 Awarded First Class.
  - Awarded first class.
 Double major in theoretical physics and computer science.
 Courses taken in software engineering and electronics.